krblackwell/krblackwell.github.io/src/pages/glossary.md

   num_as_str = str(42)  # Converts integer to string
   ```

+- **data**\
+  Think of data as information that a computer can process.
+You can usually read it too.
+If you see a string or number, you understand what it means at least a little bit.

+- **data structure**\
+  Data structures are a fundamental concept in programming.
+Data structures hold information in special formats.
+Strings, integers, lists, and dictionaries are data structures.
+There are even other types beyond that!

+- **data type**\
+  Data types are what category of information **format** you're dealing with.
+Think of strings, integers, lists, dictionaries, decimals, and so on as types of formats that can hold your information.

 - **documentation**\
   Documentation is a way to write down and to share information about how code behaves and how to use it.
 [The Python documentation](https://docs.python.org/3/) is an example of this.